spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 ## Popular use cases

-- Allow only signed in users to queue an event.
+- Allow only signed-in users to queue an event.
-- Role based authentication (For example, only allow admin to queue a particular event)
+- Role-based authentication (For example, only allow admin to queue a particular event)
-- Check if the event data sent by user contains a certain field.
+- Check if the event data sent by the user contains a certain field.
 - Call another function to authorize the event queue request (For example you might have an authorization service which validates all types of request).

-All these problems can be solved by the security module of Space Cloud.
+The security module of Space Cloud can solve all these problems.

 ## Available variables
-All requests for function calls contains 2 variables which are availabe to you for matching conditions:
+All requests for function calls contains 2 variables which are available to you for matching conditions:

 - **auth:** The claims present in the JWT token.
-If you are using in-built user management service of Space Cloud, then the `auth` has `id`, `name` and `role` of the user.
+If you are using the in-built user management service of Space Cloud, then the `auth` has `id`, `name` and `role` of the user.
 While making a custom service, you are free to choose the claims which go inside the JWT token and thus available in the `auth` variable.
 - **params:** The event data/payload queued by the user.

 ## Allow anonymous access

 You can disable authentication and authorization for a particular event type completely by using `allow`.
-The event is allowed to queued even if the JWT token is absent in the request.
-You might want to use this when you want your users to queue certain events without signin.
+The event is allowed to queue even if the JWT token is absent in the request.
+You might want to use this when you want your users to queue certain events without sign-in.
 Here's how to give access to a particular event type using `allow`:

 {{< highlight json >}}
 {